 26th Nov 2020

 On the 4th November 2020 we were delighted to host a wedding for fifteen!
 Hannah and George were determined to get married and were not going to let ‘lockdown 2.0’ stand in their way.
-Cara, who heads up the team at Birdsall House and lives here with her family tells us more:
+Cara, who heads up the team at Birdsall House and lives here with her family, tells us more:

 George and Hannah were the most gorgeous couple.
 They were fun, easy going and just wanted to get married surrounded by their nearest and dearest.
 We planned their wedding for the end of November.
-Without warning a second lockdown was announced starting five days later on Thursday 5th for four weeks.
+Without warning, a second lockdown was announced starting five days later on Thursday 5th for four weeks.
 The race was on, Hannah and George asked if we could hold their wedding with 48 hours notice and just before lockdown was due to start.
-The stars aligned, all the suppliers were on board, and we did it!
+Thankfully, the stars aligned, all the suppliers were on board, and we did it!

 Dan Graham (@atthedinnerpartybydangraham) is the most wonderful chef from Malton, and one of our preferred suppliers at Birdsall.
 Dan managed to ‘pull everything out of the bag’ at short notice, including going to 5 different supermarkets to gather all the ingredients as the country went into ‘lockdown trolley dash’.
-Luckily, before Dan started his own catering, he had worked at the venue Hannah and George had originally booked and had been part of the team creating the wedding menu so knew exactly what the couple were looking for.
+Luckily, before Dan started his own catering business, he had worked at the venue Hannah and George had originally booked.
+He had been part of the team creating the wedding menu so knew exactly what the couple were looking for.
 He gave all the guests perfectly executed and divine canapes followed by Italian antipasti starters, the best smelling traditional Roast Beef and Yorkshire puddings finished with a delicious and comforting Apple Crumble.

 Throughout the evening Callum and Kieran from The Yorkshire Bartender (@yorkshire_bartender) kept guests topped up with champagne and divine cocktails.
 With fewer guests than normal, the possibility of having free flowing cocktails all night was real and made the celebrations very special indeed.

 The reception was very relaxed and held in our Long Hall with the party moving through to the Ballroom for the wedding breakfast.
-One long table, with plenty of socially distanced seating, was in the centre of the room, with beautiful flower arrangements by Gemma, from @thetopiarytreefloristmalton.
+One long table, with plenty of socially distanced seating, was in the centre of the room, with beautiful flower arrangements by Gemma, from The Topiary Tree.
 Hannah’s brother is a beautiful pianist and played the most exquisite pieces on the piano throughout the evening, with George’s brother and father also taking to the keys.
 Music, singing, happiness and laughter rang out, all the things we have missed so much at Birdsall this year.